 - 6 cups chicken stock

-- 2 cups shredded or diced cooked chicken, homemade (see related recipe at left) or purchased
+- 2 cups shredded or diced roasted chicken, homemade or purchased

 - 2 cups cooked pasta shapes or rice (optional)